Asher-Simcha/Todo/README.md

 To Do List is a Stand Alone and Companion App for Conky including themes that works with both.

+The Desktop application is designed to make it easy for you to access what you need done, upcoming events, and important short notes.
+It accompishes this by using Conky as a display mechonizism display your needed information directly onto the desktop.

 ## Features
 With quick access to for Events, Notes, and Tasks.

+Only Shows information if you have it stored with Todo List.
+Otherwise it stay out of the way of your Conky Theme.

 Has quick links to:
 Screen Shot,